 - Identity and Access Management: It provides enhanced security and identity management for your AWS account

 - Simple Storage Device or (S3): It is a storage device and the most widely used AWS service

 - Elastic Compute Cloud (EC2): It provides on-demand computing resources for hosting applications.
-It is very useful in case of unpredictable workloads
+It is handy in case of unpredictable workloads

-- Elastic Block Store (EBS): It provides persistent storage volumes that attach to EC2 to allow you to persist data past the lifespan of a single EC2
+- Elastic Block Store (EBS): It offers persistent storage volumes that attach to EC2 to allow you to persist data past the lifespan of a single Amazon EC2 instance

-- CloudWatch: To monitor AWS resources, It allows administrators to view and collect key Also, one can set a notification alarm in case of trouble.
+- CloudWatch: To monitor AWS resources, It allows administrators to view and collect keys.
+Also, one can set a notification alarm in case of trouble.

 S3 stands for Simple Storage Service.
-You can use S3 interface to store and retrieve any amount of data, at any time and from anywhere on the web.
-For S3, the payment model is “pay as you go”.
+You can use the S3 interface to store and retrieve any amount of data, at any time and from anywhere on the web.
+For S3, the payment model is “pay as you go.”

-5) Mention what is the relation between an instance and AMI?
+5) Mention what the relationship between an instance and AMI is?

 6) What does an AMI include?